kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_ask_for_room.md

 - How much are the rooms?
 - How expensive are they?
 - What're the prices of the rooms?
+- What is the cheapest room?
+- What's the cheapest room?
+- Which room is the cheapest?
+- Which is the cheapest?
+- Which is the most expensive?
+- Which room is the most expensive?
 - Are they expensive?
 - Do you have an event room that costs [GBP 1,500](budget)?
 - Are there rooms for [1'400.-](budget)?